 From time to time, it may be necessary for the correspondent to appoint a third party expert to provide specialist legal, surveying or other technical assistance.

-IG Guidelines ed 2/ver3/2013
+IG Guidelines 2014

 Correspondents must be familiar with the legal and technical assistance that is available in their locality.
 Where a correspondent intends appointing an expert from his own or an associated company he must make this clear to the club.